ObjectDB Database Search

 JDO Annotation ForeignKey Target: ElementType.TYPE, ElementType.FIELD, ElementType.METHOD Implemented Interfaces: Annotation Annotation for a database foreign-key.
 Corresponds to the xml element "foreign-key".
 Since: JDO 2.1 Public Annotation Attributes Column [] columns default {} Columns

-JDO Annotation Value Target: ElementType.FIELD, ElementType.METHOD Implemented Interfaces: Annotation Annotation for the value of a map relation.
-Corresponds to the xml element "value".
-Since: JDO 2.1 Public Annotation Attributes String column default "" Name of the column to store the value in
+JDO Annotation Element Target: ElementType.FIELD, ElementType.METHOD Implemented Interfaces: Annotation Annotation for the element of a collection/array relation.
+Corresponds to the xml element "element".
+Since: JDO 2.1 Public Annotation Attributes String column default "" Name of the column

-JDO Annotation PrimaryKey Target: ElementType.TYPE, ElementType.FIELD, ElementType.METHOD Implemented Interfaces: Annotation Annotation on a member to define it as a primary key member of a class or ... of a secondary table.
-Corresponds to the xml element "primary-key".
-Since: JDO 2.1 Public Annotation
+JDO Annotation Embedded Target: ElementType.FIELD, ElementType.METHOD Implemented Interfaces: Annotation Annotation to define that the object is embedded into the table of the owning object.
+Corresponds to the xml element "embedded".
+Since: JDO 2.1 Public Annotation Attributes Persistent

-JDO Annotation Order Target: ElementType.FIELD, ElementType.METHOD Implemented Interfaces: Annotation Annotation for the ordering component of an ordered container member, such as Java Collections ... ".
-Since: JDO 2.1 Public Annotation Attributes String column default "" The name of the column to use
+JDO Annotation Extension Target: ElementType.TYPE, ElementType.FIELD, ElementType.METHOD Implemented Interfaces: Annotation Annotation for a JDO vendor extension.
+Corresponds to the xml element "extension".
+Since: JDO 2.1 Public Annotation Attributes String key default null The key

-JDO Annotation Joins Target: ElementType.TYPE Implemented Interfaces: Annotation Annotation for a group of joins.
-Since: JDO 2.1 Public Annotation Attributes Join [] value default null The join definitions used for the mapping of this type.
-Joins for secondary tables are usually defined
+JDO Annotation Extensions Target: ElementType.TYPE, ElementType.FIELD, ElementType.METHOD Implemented Interfaces: Annotation Annotation for a group of extensions Since: JDO 2.1 Public Annotation Attributes Extension [] value default null The extensions.
+Since: JDO 2.1